Escapee nabbed after 32 years

 SANTEE, Calif. — Marie Walsh kept a low profile for 32 years, trying to escape her past life as Susan LeFevre.

 She raised three children with her husband of 23 years, Alan, who never knew she was using an assumed identity.
-Authorities wanted her for escaping from a Detroit prison a year into a maximum 20-year sentence on heroin charges.

 Now, LeFevre, 53, is in jail awaiting extradition from California to Michigan on an escape warrant.